manikjain-zz/missandei/README.md

 The app uses '@slack/client' node module and leverages the RTM Events API for working with messages/connection/authentication.

+Note:-

-(Some screenshots have a different botname, because it was changed in the app later)
+* Some screenshots have a different botname, because it was changed in the app later
+* Some hidden files/values for integration with the bot,webhooks in slack app and google calendar API have been omitted.

 ## Features